WHERE THE HEART IS

 Almost time to leave this place-for now.

 We have made friends here already, people we’ll be glad to see again.
 We have found a lovely, quiet place to live.
 We have a sense of what to do once we arrive.
 It’s the work to get here that daunts us.
 1st-go through the (Hillsborough) house again to figure out what else we can do without.
-At some point Storm-White Movers will send a contracted mover to the house to pack everything up to fit in 7x7x4′ crates-hopefully no more than 2.
+At some point Strom-White Movers will send a contracted mover to the house to pack everything up to fit in 7x7x4′ crates-hopefully no more than 2.
 Once the truck arrives in Ajijic our crates will be stored for up to a month until we’re ready for delivery.
-That means packing suitcases with a minimum # of sheets, blankets, towels, toiletries & kitchen utensils to get us through until we can get out to a store.
+That means packing suitcases with a minimum # of sheets, blankets, towels, toiletries and kitchen utensils to get us through until we can get out to a store.
 (We’ve decided-at this point-not to drive a truck across country but will probably fly.)
-We will have no car initially so will rely on public transportation, Uber (weekdays) & taxis.
+We will have no car initially so will rely on public transportation, Uber (weekdays) and taxis.

 LA CASA MORADO